yumyo/YUMYO/README.md

 Hi, my name is Giulia Nicole Pernice
 =============================================================================================================================================

-I am a Digital Product Engineer blending digital design and full-stack development.
+I'm a multidisciplinary Digital Product Engineer working at the intersection of design and technology.
-I foster collaboration by aligning creative and technical teams.

 * 🌍  I'm based in London
 * 🖥️  See my portfolio at [kdsign.com](http://kdsign.com)